xrander/metric-converter/readme.md

+#Unit converter project.
-Unit converter project. /n Units conversion for metric and imperial units for length, volume, and mass
+Units conversion for metric and imperial units for
+- length
+- volume, and
+- mass
+Developed using JS, html, and css